osxmidi/LinVst/README.md

 If window resizing does not work, then after a resize the UI needs to be closed and then reopened for the new window size to take effect.

-One of the problems in trying to intially load multiple vst's all at once is that when the Daw tries to load them, one or more plugins might not scan (and/or run) and the daw scan might stop/hang.
+One of the problems in trying to intially load multiple vst's all at once is that when the Daw tries to load them, one or more plugins might not scan (and/or run) and the Daw scan might stop/hang.

-Some plugins might not load for various reasons, and one of the basic ways to find problem plugins is to run the Daw from the terminal and look at the LinVst output as it loads each plugin.
+Some plugins might not load for various reasons, and one of the basic ways to find problem plugins is to run the Daw from the terminal and look at the LinVst output for successful plugin loading as it tries to load each plugin.

-It might require multiple Daw plugin rescans (maybe manual plugin rescans for some Daws) and then eliminating problem plugins by deleting their associated (renamed) .so files to get all working plugins scanned.
+It might require multiple Daw plugin rescans (maybe manual plugin rescans for some Daws) and also eliminating problem plugins by deleting their associated (renamed) .so files to get all working plugins scanned.

 To be sure about what plugin might run and what plugin might not, it's probably best to proceed by adding one plugin at a time and/or by using the TestVst utility https://github.com/osxmidi/LinVst/releases/tag/3.1 which can be run in batch mode to test multiple vsts.